The information session requirement for the Fall 2020 cohort has been waived. Please view the online presentation of the HIM Info Session.

-Our current partnership and accreditation will end after the graduation of the May 2021 class.
 Effective May 2021, HIM specific courses may not transfer to another CAHIIM accredited program.
 Upcoming accreditation changes will be posted.

 In response to community identified needs, we are partnering with American Academy of Professional Coders (AAPC) and graduates now sit for the Certified Professional Coder (CPC) Exam.
 Graduates may, after study, sit for the Certified Coding Specialist Exam (CCS) available through the American Health Information Management Association (AHIMA).